-GENETIC DIVERSITY IN MINIATURE SMOOTH HAIR DACHSHUNDS
+GENETIC DIVERSITY IN STANDARD SMOOTH HAIR DACHSHUNDS

-The rate of inbreeding observed in the complete electronic pedigree of Miniature Smooth Haired Dachshunds born between 1990 and 2021 increased between 1990 and 2001, but has decreased since.
-The resulting effective population size is estimated at 338.9, which is within the level thought to be sustainable.
-This means that given the electronically held pedigree data, there appears to be a suitable balance between selective breeding and inbreeding in the UK population of Miniature Smooth Haired Dachshunds (Food & Agriculture Organisation of the United Nations, "Breeding strategies for sustainable management of animal genetic resources", 2010).
+The rate of inbreeding observed in the complete electronic pedigree of Standard Smooth Haired Dachshunds born between 1990 and 2021 increased from 1990 to 1994, but has gradually decreased since.
+The resulting effective population size is estimated at 42.8, which is considerably below the level thought to be sustainable and therefore the populations are considered at critical risk of suffering from inbreeding depression.
+This means that given the electronically held pedigree data, there does not currently appear to be a suitable balance between selective breeding and inbreeding in the UK population of Standard Smooth Haired Dachshunds (Food & Agriculture Organisation of the United Nations, "Breeding strategies for sustainable management of animal genetic resources", 2010).

-The current annual breed average inbreeding coefficient (COI), i.e. the average inbreeding coefficient for dogs in the Breed Register, Litter Registrations born in 2021, is 5.1%.
+The current annual breed average inbreeding coefficient (COI), i.e. the average inbreeding coefficient for dogs in the Breed register, Litter registrations born in 2021, is 3.3%.